Sensokaku/fumo-web/README.md

 What is fumo-web?
 ------

-fumo-web is the front-facing appearance of the osu! server protocol, [gulag](https://github.com/cmyui/gulag)!
+fumo-web is the front-facing appearance of the osu! server, [Fumosu](https://fumosu.pw)!
-Using native async/await syntax written on top of [Quart](https://github.com/pgjones/quart) and [cmyui's multipurpose library](https://github.com/cmyui/cmyui_pkg), guweb achieves flexability, cleanliness, and efficiency not seen in other frontend implementations - all while maintaining the simplicity of Python.
+Using native async/await syntax written on top of [Quart](https://github.com/pgjones/quart) and [cmyui's multipurpose library](https://github.com/cmyui/cmyui_pkg), fumo-web achieves flexability, cleanliness, and efficiency not seen in other frontend implementations - all while maintaining the simplicity of Python.

 Requirements